Vanilla Crescent Cookies

 - 1 vanilla bean

 - In a large bowl, cream butter and 1/2 cup confectioners' sugar until light and fluffy.
-Beat in vanilla and lemon peel.
+Beat in vanilla and lemon zest.
 Combine flour and salt; gradually add to creamed mixture and mix well.
 Stir in walnuts.

 - Shape tablespoonfuls of dough into crescent shapes.
 Place 2 in. apart on ungreased baking sheets.
 Bake at 375° for 10-12 minutes or until edges are lightly browned.